-After knee surgery, you may need to move differently until your knee heals.
+After surgery, you may need to move differently until you heal.
 Practice the following techniques before surgery so you know what to do right after surgery.

 It is a good idea to have hand rails or grab bars to help with your balance and support.
 Have someone nearby the first few times you use the tub or shower to provide balance assistance if needed.
 Talk to your occupational therapist for other tips that will work for your bathroom.